rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 This image shows the message bar displayed within Dataverse when you open a link not directed to a specific application.

 Previously in order to open a specific application using a link you had to create the it with the [app suffix url](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/customize/manage-access-apps-security-roles?view=op-9-1) or append the appid parameters to the url.
-In order to get either of those dynamically you need to query the Model-driven Apps (appmodule) entity
+In order to get either of those dynamically you need to query the Model-driven Apps (appmodule) entity and return the desc

 ``
 https://<Your Org>.crm.dynamics.com/apps/<Your App Suffix>/main.aspx?pagetype=entitylist&etn=contact